What is a Form I-94?

-Using the information in this form, the US government tracks the travelers who are not US citizens or US permanent residents (green card) when they are entering the US, when they are departing the US and whether they are overstaying in the US.
+Using the information in this form, the US government tracks the travelers who are not US citizens or US permanent residents (green card holders) when they are entering the US, when they are departing the US, and whether they are overstaying in the US.

 Electronic Form I-94

-For air and sea port of entry, since May 2013, electronic Form I-94 are issued based on the information earlier provided by the traveler, as part of the visa application process, the visa waiver application ESTA, and to the airline or other carrier.
+For air and sea port of entry, since May 2013, the electronic Form I-94 is issued based on the information earlier provided by the traveler, as part of the visa application process, the visa waiver application ESTA, and to the airline or other carrier.

 There is no paper I-94 form issued.
-Therefore, you don’t have to fill any paper I-94 form in the flight or in the ship.
+Therefore, you don’t have to fill any paper I-94 form in the flight or on the ship.

-When you are issued an electronic Form I-94 form, you still need a paper copy for various reasons such as applying for driver’s license, social security number, completing Form I-9 at the time of starting a job, extending your non-immigrant status in the US and various other purposes.
+When you are issued an electronic Form I-94 form, you still need a paper copy for various reasons, such as applying for a driver’s license or social security number, completing Form I-9 at the time of starting a job, extending your non-immigrant status in the US, and various other purposes.

 Paper Form I-94

-CBP issues the paper based I-94 form for land entry as well in some limited circumstances such as asylees and parolees and in other cases where CBP determines that the issuance of a paper form is appropriate.
+CBP issues the paper-based I-94 form for land entry, as well in some limited circumstances, such as asylees,parolees, and in other cases where CBP determines that the issuance of a paper form is appropriate.

-If your Form I-94 or passport stamp indicates a day, you are authorized to stay in the US until that date and must leave latest by that date.
-Commonly, people entering the US on visitors visa or business visa would have the date indicated.
+If your Form I-94 or passport stamp indicates a date, you are authorized to stay in the US until that date, and must leave at the latest by that date.
+Commonly, people entering the US on tourist visa or business visa would have the date indicated.

-On the other end, if it says ‘D/S’, that means ‘Duration of Status’.
-That means, that you can you legally stay in the US as long as you properly maintain your non-immigrant status and your I-20 (F-1) or DS-2019 (J1) has not expired.
+On the other hand, if it says “D/S”, which means “Duration of Status”, you can legally stay in the US as long as you properly maintain your nonimmigrant status and your I-20 (F-1) or DS-2019 (J1) has not expired.